Singularity-tutorial/Singularity-tutorial.github.io/README.md

 Lawrence Berkley National labs.
 It was developed with scientific software and HPC systems in mind.

+<b>philosophy</b>
+Singularity assumes that each application will have it's own container.
+It does not seek to fully isolate containers from one aother or the host system.
+Singularity assumes that you will have a build system where you are the root user, but that you will also have a production system where you may or may not be the root user and which may or may not be separate from you build system.

 <b>strengths</b>
 - Easy to learn and use (relatively speaking)
 - Approved for HPC (installed on Biowulf)